2140data/react-btcpay-paybutton/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

----

 ## Requirements

 - **BTCPay Server**: You must have access to a BTCPay Server, either self-hosted or through a third-party.
 - **React Application**: This component is intended to be used within an existing React application.

 ### Before You Begin
 This project assumes your BTCPay Server is already set up and your Pay Button is turned ON.
-You should also already have your wallet set up and have some channels with inbound liquidity (if accepting Lightning payments).
+You should also have your wallet set up and have channels with inbound liquidity (if accepting Lightning payments).

 Refer to the [BTCPay Server documentation](https://docs.btcpayserver.org/) for more information.

-::Warning:: The BTCPay Server Pay Button should only be used for tips and donations.
+::warning:: The BTCPay Server Pay Button should only be used for tips and donations.
 Using the pay button for e-commerce integrations is not recommended since order relevant information can be modified by the user.
 For e-commerce, you should use BTCPay Server's [Greenfield API](https://docs.btcpayserver.org/API/Greenfield/v1/).
 If your app processes commercial transactions, you should create a separate store before using the pay button.

----

 ## Installation